Search documentation...

 Most destinations in Hightouch are standard billable destinations.
 You can find these in our destination catalog.
 Each type of standard billable destination counts as one destination towards your allotment.

-Free destinations
+Lite destinations

-These are free destinations in Hightouch:
+These are lite destinations in Hightouch:

 • Airtable